albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Anti-virus programs can significantly slow down the startup and execution of the program in Windows.
+Anti-virus programs can significantly slow down the startup and execution of the program on Windows.

 Therefore, it is recommended to exclude the following directories from
 scanning: